Knee Pain from Lifting Weights: Causes, Treatment, Prevention

 3D Illustration of man with burning knee pain, human musculoskeletal system with knotted muscles

-Root Cause #1: Tendonitis and Chronic Inflammation
+Root Cause #1: Chronic Inflammation

 Weight training builds and strengthens muscles, but it also inflames tendons, ligaments, and joints in the body.
-When the workout target or involve the knee, (e.g. squats, lunges, leg press, leg extension, deadlifts), it inflames the knee tendons and joint.
-Inflammation of the knee tendons causes a “burning” sensation of pain around the knee.
-The condition is a type of tendonitis known as quadriceps tendonitis and patellar tendonitis.
+When the workout targets or involves the knee, (e.g. squats, lunges, leg presses, leg extensions, deadlifts), it inflames the knee tendons and joints.

 The burning feeling and pain around the knee are signs of acute inflammation – meaning the pain is temporary.
 With time, the body heals the knee tendons, and the pain goes away.
 However, when the knee tendons cannot heal and recover, and the inflamed tendon pain continues for three months or more, it becomes a chronic inflammatory condition.

-• Squats (Back Squats, Front Squats)
+• Squats (Back or Front)

-• Deadlifts (Conventional and Sumo Deadlifts)
+• Deadlifts (Conventional or Sumo Deadlifts)

 • Lunges (Walking Lunges, Reverse Lunges)